kenogihara/mass_shooting_project/README.md

 By Ken Ogihara

 ## Introduction
 There has been over 400 mass shootings in the last 50 years that resulted in over 2000 deaths in the United States.
 On average, the number of mass shootings per year is 8 for the last 50 years.
 This dataset is taken from Kaggle and contains information on mass shootings in the United States of America.
 My main research question I will be answering is, "What characteristics should the U.S government look into when predicting the next mass shooting?
-What laws should policymakers implement to prevent future mass shootings?The following columns are useful in our analysis:
+The following columns are useful in our analysis:

 ### Columns and Descriptions